Soviet women in World War II

+Aviators

 For Soviet women aviators, instrumental to this change was Marina Raskova, a famous Soviet aviator, occasionally referred to as the "Russian Amelia Earhart".
 Raskova became famous as both a pilot and a navigator in the 1930s.
 She was the first woman to become a navigator in the Red Air Force in 1933.
 A year later she started teaching at the Zhukovsky Air Academy, also a first for a woman.
 When World War II broke out, there were numerous women who had training as pilots and many immediately volunteered.
 While there were no formal restrictions on women serving in combat roles, their applications tended to be blocked, run through red tape, etc. for as long as possible in order to discourage them from seeing combat.
 Raskova is credited with using her personal connections with Joseph Stalin to convince the military to form three combat regiments for women.
 Not only would the women be pilots, but the support staff and engineers for these regiments were women.
 Although all three regiments had been planned to have women exclusively, only the 588th would remain an all-women regiment.
 The Soviet Union was the first nation to allow women pilots to fly combat missions.
 These regiments with strength of almost a hundred airwomen, flew a combined total of more than 30,000 combat sorties, produced at least twenty Heroes of the Soviet Union, and included two fighter aces.
 This military unit was initially called Aviation Group 122 while the three regiments received training.
 After their training, the three regiments received their formal designations as follows:

 The 586th Fighter Aviation Regiment: This unit was the first to take part in combat (April 16, 1942) of the three female regiments and take part in 4,419 combat missions (125 air battles and 38 kills).
 Lydia Litvyak and Yekaterina Budanova were assigned to the unit before joining the 437th IAP in the fighting over Stalingrad and became the world's only two female fighter aces (with 5 each, although soviet propaganda claims 12 and 11 victories respectively), both flying the Yak-1 fighter.

 The 46th Taman Guards Night Bomber Aviation Regiment: This was the best known of the regiments and was commanded by Yevdokiya Bershanskaya.
 It originally began service as the 588th Night Bomber Regiment, but was redesignated in February 1943 as recognition for service which would tally almost 24,000 combat missions by the end of the war.
 Their aircraft was the Polikarpov Po-2, an outdated biplane.
 The Germans were the ones however who gave them the name that they are most well known as, The Night Witches.

 The 125th Guards Bomber Aviation Regiment: Marina Raskova commanded this unit until her death in combat, and then the unit was assigned to Valentin Markov.
 It started service as the 587th Bomber Aviation Regiment until it was given the Guards designation in September 1943.